reese72/LethalData/README.md

 - Specifiable player names and notes for detailed logging
 - Top and Bottom line loot for each day
 - Automatic quota roll calculation
-- Save and Load to file (slightly bugged as of v1.0, but useable)
+- Save and Load to file
-- Per-Quota average and profit (may have forgotten overall and Q2+ average in v1.0, so get hyped for v1.1)
+- Per-Quota average and profit
+- Overall average and ship loot
 - Plenty of other feature and UI improvement in the works

 ## Known issues

-- The above mentioned bug in the save/load system causes the program to only save the data from quotas that have been scrolled away from.
-Therefore, until v1.1 is ready, the workaround is simply to scroll through all the quotas before saving.
-- The code for v1.0 is a borderline disaster.
+- The code for v1.1 is pretty bad.
 I may try to clean it up, but if it ain't broke, don't fix it.